alyshapm/fods/README.md

-# fods
-Contains codes for Fundamentals of Data Science.
+# Fundamentals of Data Science